OpenEvalProject/evals/manuscripts/elife-24133/v2/manuscript.md

 ## Abstract

-10.7554/eLife.24133.001 Studies of highly diverged species have revealed two mechanisms by which meiotic recombination is directed to the genome—through PRDM9 binding or by targeting promoter-like features—that lead to dramatically different evolutionary dynamics of hotspots.
+Studies of highly diverged species have revealed two mechanisms by which meiotic recombination is directed to the genome—through PRDM9 binding or by targeting promoter-like features—that lead to dramatically different evolutionary dynamics of hotspots.
 Here, we identify PRDM9 orthologs from genome and transcriptome data in 225 species.
 We find the complete PRDM9 ortholog across distantly related vertebrates but, despite this broad conservation, infer a minimum of six partial and three complete losses.
 Strikingly, taxa carrying the complete ortholog of PRDM9 are precisely those with rapid evolution of its predicted binding affinity, suggesting that all domains are necessary for directing recombination.
 Indeed, as we show, swordtail fish carrying only a partial but conserved ortholog share recombination properties with PRDM9 knock-outs.
-DOI: http://dx.doi.org/10.7554/eLife.24133.001

 ## Introduction

 Meiotic recombination is a fundamental genetic process that generates new combinations of alleles on which natural selection can act and, in most sexually-reproducing organisms, plays critical roles in the proper alignment and segregation of homologous chromosomes during meiosis (Coop and Przeworski, 2007; de Massy, 2013; Lam and Keeney, 2014).
 Meiotic recombination is initiated by a set of double strand breaks (DSBs) deliberately inflicted throughout the genome, whose repair leads to crossover and non-crossover recombination events (Lam and Keeney, 2014).
 Most of the molecular machinery involved in this process in vertebrates has been conserved since the common ancestor of plants, animals and fungi (de Massy, 2013).
 Notably, in all sexually reproducing species that have been examined, the SPO11 protein generates DSBs, which localize to histone H3 lysine K4 trimethylation marks (H3K4me3) along the genome (Borde et al., 2009; Buard et al., 2009; Lam and Keeney, 2014).
 Yet not all features of meiotic recombination are conserved across species.
 As one example, in many species, including all yeast, plant and vertebrate species studied to date, recombination events are localized to short intervals (of hundreds to thousands of base pairs; Lange et al., 2016) known as recombination hotspots, whereas in others, such as in flies or worms, the recombination landscape seems more uniform, lacking such hotspots (Rockman and Kruglyak, 2009; Chan et al., 2012; Heil et al. 2015)

 Among species with recombination hotspots, there are at least two mechanisms directing their location.
-In mammalian species, including apes, mice and likely cattle, the locations of recombination hotspots are specified by PRDM9 binding (
+In mammalian species, including apes, mice and likely cattle, the locations of recombination hotspots are specified by PRDM9 binding (Baudat et al., 2010; Myers et al., 2010; Parvanov et al., 2010; Sandor et al., 2012; Great Ape Genome Project et al., 2016).
+In these species, PRDM9 has four major functional domains: a KRAB, SSXRD and PR/SET domain (referred to as the SET domain in what follows), followed by a C2H2 zinc finger (ZF) array (Figure 1).
+During meiosis, PRDM9 binds sequences throughout the genome, as specified by its ZF array (reviewed in Ségurel et al., 2011), and the SET domain of PRDM9 makes H3K4me3 and H3K36me3 marks nearby (Eram et al., 2014; Powers et al., 2016).
+These actions ultimately serve to recruit SPO11 to initiate DSBs, by a mechanism that remains unknown but is associated with the presence of both histone marks (Grey et al., 2017; Getun et al., 2017) and may involve KRAB and SSXRD domains (Parvanov et al., 2017).

 ![Figure 1.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-v2.jpg)

 **Figure 1.:** Shown are the four domains: KRAB domain (in tan), SSXRD (in white), PR/SET (in light green) and ZF (in gray/dark green; the approximate structure of identified ZFs is also shown).
 The number of unique species included from each taxon is shown in parenthesis.
 Complete losses are indicated on the phylogeny by red lightning bolts and partial losses by gray lightning bolts.
 Lightning bolts are shaded dark when all species in the indicated lineage have experienced the entire loss or same partial loss.
 Lightning bolts are shaded light when it is only true of a subset of species in the taxon.
 ZF arrays in dark green denote those taxa in which the ZF shows evidence of rapid evolution.
 White rectangles indicate cases where we could not determine whether the ZF was present, because of the genome assembly quality.
 For select taxa, we present the most complete PRDM9 gene found in two examplar species.
 Within teleost fish, we additionally show a PRDM9 paralog that likely arose before the common ancestor of this taxon; in this case, the number of species observed to have each paralog is in paranthesis.
-Although the monotremata ZF is shaded gray, it was not included in our analysis of rapid evolution because of its small number of ZFs.DOI: http://dx.doi.org/10.7554/eLife.24133.003
+Although the monotremata ZF is shaded gray, it was not included in our analysis of rapid evolution because of its small number of ZFs.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** A maximum likelihood phylogeny built with RAxML, using an alignment of SET domains, distinguishes between genes that cluster with mammalian PRDM9 and PRDM11 with 100% bootstrap support.
-Genes shown in black, which are orthologous to both PRDM9 and PRDM11, are only found in jawless fish.DOI: http://dx.doi.org/10.7554/eLife.24133.004
+Genes shown in black, which are orthologous to both PRDM9 and PRDM11, are only found in jawless fish.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** A NJ guide tree analysis on SET domains identified in our RefSeq, whole genome assembly, and transcriptome datasets was used as an initial step to identify sequences clustering with human PRDM9/7 or PRDM11.
 These sequences (in red) were selected for phylogenetic analysis with RAxML; they included all RefSeq genes in our dataset that have been previously annotated as PRDM9/7 or PRDM11 (in yellow).
-Genes more closely related to known PRDM genes other than PRDM9 or PRDM11 (in black) were excluded from further analysis.DOI: http://dx.doi.org/10.7554/eLife.24133.005
+Genes more closely related to known PRDM genes other than PRDM9 or PRDM11 (in black) were excluded from further analysis.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-figsupp3-v2.jpg)

 **Figure 1—figure supplement 3.:** For three swordtails (X. malinche) and one bearded dragon, the FPKM per individual is plotted for each transcript.
 For humans, the point represents the average expression of 122 individuals from the gene expression atlas (see Materials and methods).
 For bearded dragons, PRDM9 and RAD50 were represented by multiple transcripts (two and three respectively), and the average expression level is shown.
-Dashed lines show the point estimate or average expression level of PRDM9 to highlight that several genes in each species have expression levels comparable to or lower than PRDM9 in testes.DOI: http://dx.doi.org/10.7554/eLife.24133.006
+Dashed lines show the point estimate or average expression level of PRDM9 to highlight that several genes in each species have expression levels comparable to or lower than PRDM9 in testes.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-figsupp4-v2.jpg)

 **Figure 1—figure supplement 4.:** Each plot shows the 95% range of diversity levels at that site for all C2H2 ZFs from a species of that taxon (gray); the values at PRDM9 are show in red or blue.
 Turtles, snakes and coelacanth show a pattern of diversity that is similar to those in mammalian species with a complete PRDM9 ortholog, with higher diversity at DNA-binding sites (residues 11, 12, 15 and 18) and reduced diversity at most other sites.
-In bony fish, this pattern is not observed in PRDM9β genes (blue) or in partial PRDM9α genes (shown for A. mexicanus), where PRDM9 ZF diversity is more typical of other C2H2 ZFs.DOI: http://dx.doi.org/10.7554/eLife.24133.007
+In bony fish, this pattern is not observed in PRDM9β genes (blue) or in partial PRDM9α genes (shown for A. mexicanus), where PRDM9 ZF diversity is more typical of other C2H2 ZFs.

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig1-figsupp5-v2.jpg)

 **Figure 1—figure supplement 5.:** Shown are two mouse from the same species (Mus musculus subspecies; Genbank: AB844114.1; FJ899852.1), two pythons from the same species (Python bivittatus; the genome sequence and a Sanger resequenced individual; see Materials and methods), and two species of swordtail fish (X. birchmanni and X. malinche; genome sequences).
-The position weight matrix was obtained using C2H2 prediction tools available at http://zf.princeton.edu.DOI: http://dx.doi.org/10.7554/eLife.24133.008
+The position weight matrix was obtained using C2H2 prediction tools available at http://zf.princeton.edu.

 A common feature of the recombination landscape in these species is that recombination tends to be directed away from PRDM9-independent H3K4me3 peaks (Brick et al., 2012) and, in particular, only a small proportion of hotspots occurs at transcription start sites (TSSs; Myers et al., 2005; Coop et al., 2008).
 In contrast, in yeasts, plants, and vertebrate species (such as birds and canids) that lack functional PRDM9 orthologs, recombination events are concentrated at or near promoter-like features, including TSSs and CpG islands (CGIs), perhaps because they are associated with greater chromatin accessibility (Lichten and Goldman, 1995; Auton et al., 2013; Choi et al., 2013; Hellsten et al., 2013; Lam and Keeney, 2015; Singhal et al., 2015).
 Similarly, in mouse knockouts for PRDM9, recombination events appear to default to promoter-like features that carry H3K4me3 peaks (Brick et al., 2012; Narasimhan et al., 2016).